jikoso2/FootballTeamGameBot/README.md

 ## Guide
 Prepare to using application:
-* Download all files (.exe and configurations + trickFile) - https://github.com/jikoso2/FootballTeamGameBot/tree/main/ExeFile
+* Download all files (.exe and configurations) - https://github.com/jikoso2/FootballTeamGameBot/tree/main/ExeFile
 * Rename configurationx.json.template to configuration{x}.json (where {x} is a number, default : 1)

   ![image](https://github.com/jikoso2/FootballTeamGameBot/assets/69644118/a02f858c-be51-44d1-ad41-5142a4ab7bb5)